okj203/dev_lesson_plans/sprint_03/demos/Media-Queries/readme.md

 }
 ```

-2. What if I want the background color to be different for table users?
+2. What if I want the background color to be different for tablet users?
 What is the size of an ipad?
 Let's take a look at our break-points img.
 This is what developers use to implement media queries for devices of different sizes.

 The different numbers in the img represent different widths of different devices in px.
 These are the widths that we'll use to create different layouts.

-Let's first make the width of our browser 763px.
+Let's first make the width of our browser 768px.

 Then we use the @media query.